-It’s the first ever time that a charity logo has featured on a shirt name in football and having Mind feature on the shirt will raise awareness of mental health, helping more people that are experiencing mental health problems seek the support they need.
+Launched last season, it’s the first-ever time that a charity logo has featured on players' names in football and having Mind feature on the shirt will raise awareness of mental health, helping more people that are experiencing mental health problems seek the support they need.

-The player names replicate Mind’s official charity logo which will also feature in the EFL shirt numbers.
+The player names replicate Mind’s official charity logo which also features in the EFL shirt numbers.

-The new shirt is just the start of achieving real change by raising awareness and understanding of mental health in football, sport and society as a whole.
+The squiggle on the shirt is helping achieve real change by raising awareness and understanding of mental health in football, sport and society as a whole.

 Pin Badges – On Your Side and worn with pride

 To show that the EFL and Mind are “On Your Side”, all 72 EFL clubs have been provided with their own bespoke pin badges produced in unique club colourways.

 Badges have been provided to managers and club staff to wear on matchdays and show their support for mental health awareness.

 Fans are encouraged to wear their team’s On Your Side badge with pride can buy them direct from Mind here

 Every year, 1 in 4 of us will experience a mental health problem.
 That could be one person in every family, hundreds of football players and thousands of football fans.